scala/scala3/docs/_docs/reference/experimental/runtimeChecked.md

   |which may result in a MatchError at runtime.
 ```

-We suggest that `: @unchecked` is syntactically awkward, and also a misnomer - in fact in this case the the pattern is fully checked, but the necessary checks occur at runtime.
-The `runtimeChecked` method is then a successor to `@unchecked` for this purpose.
+However, `: @unchecked` is syntactically awkward, and is also a misnomer - in fact in this case the the pattern _is_ fully checked, but the necessary checks occur at runtime.
+The `runtimeChecked` method is intended to replace `@unchecked` for this purpose.

-We propose that `@unchecked` will still be necessary for silencing warnings on unsound type tests.
+The `@unchecked` annotation is still retained for silencing warnings on unsound type tests.

 ### Restoring Scala 2.13 semantics with runtimeChecked